SciCatProject/documentation/Ingestor/ingestManual.md

     they want to support, ideally on an international level.
-It is strongly recommended that physical quantities are stored in the following format (the field names are just examples, the structure with the two fields "value" and "units" is important here)
+It is strongly recommended that physical quantities are stored in the following format (the field names are just examples, the structure with the two fields "value" and "unit" is important here)

     "scientificMetadata": {
            ...
            "beamlineParameters": {
                "Ring current": {
                    "value": 402.246,
-                   "units": "mA"
+                   "unit": "mA"
                },
                "Beam energy": {
                    "value": 22595,
-                   "units": "eV"
+                   "unit": "eV"
                }
            }
            ....
     }

-In future for such quantities the data catalog will automatically add two additional fields "valueSI" and "unitsSI" with the corresponding SI units.
+In future for such quantities the data catalog will automatically add two additional fields "valueSI" and "unitSI" with the corresponding SI units.
 The rationale for this is to support value queries in a reliable manner across datasets with potentially different units chosen for the same quantity: